 Introduction: This course follows ASEN 2002 and covers the Second Law of Thermodynamics, Entropy, Power/Energy Cycles and Heat Transfer (conduction, convection, and radiation).
 The emphasis will be on understanding the basic physical principles associated with these topics and developing the student's ability to solve numerical problems associated with them.
-Experiments will be carried out to help the student gain experience with the systems representing these principles.
+Experiments will be carried out to help the students gain experience with the systems representing these principles.
+The course will also cover briefly the kinetic theory of molecules, introducing students to the basic microphysics underlying thermodynamics and to several basic but very important statistical distributions that have found wide applications in scientific research.